 - A romantic partner convinces you to follow your passion despite potential challenges

-- You develop skills and/or relationships related to a hobby and discover that you can make a living from them
+- You develop skills or relationships related to a hobby and discover that you can make a living from them

 Be a perpetual student, AND a serial career winner, with online education

-Unlike previous generations that had to choose between work or education, you have many choices.
-Rather than compromising with having to travel to ‘evening classes’ for a limited number of skills, you can study anywhere, anytime and anyway you like.
+Imagine if you were to decide right now, that you’ll be a permanent student, for the rest of your life.
+It’s almost sure that this decision will be just as life-changing as losing 100 pounds or going from being sedentary to being fit.
+Unlike previous generations that had to choose between work or education, you’ve many choices.
+Rather than compromising by having to travel to ‘evening classes’ for a limited number of skills, you can study anywhere, anytime and any way you like.